uditsathe/Concert-Ticket-CLI/README.md

 # 🎵 Concert Ticket Booking System

-A C++17 CLI application simulating real-world concert ticket sales with group bookings, waitlists, cancellations with auto-rebooking, and persistent CSV storage.
+A C++ CLI application simulating real-world concert ticket sales with group bookings, waitlists, cancellations with auto-rebooking, and persistent CSV storage.

+This documentation for the project id AI generated, I recommend running the project first hand.

 ---